Is Dog Pee Killing My Grass?

 THE CHEMICAL REASON

 Like us, dogs expend toxins and metabolic waste in their urine.
 Unlike us (or at least unlike most of us…looking at you, Uncle Nick), they do it in the yard.
-There happens to be enough nitrogen in that waste to have an effect of the grass, especially in more nitrogen-sensitive grasses like Bermuda and bluegrass.
+There happens to be enough nitrogen in that waste to have an effect of the grass.
+Consequently, there is more nitrogen-sensitive grasses like Bermuda and bluegrass.
 While males and females have urine with similar chemical composition, you’ll notice that male dogs lift their leg in small amounts all over the yard, but female dogs squat and unload their bladder in one massive rush.
 That pooling of nitrogen-rich liquid saturates the soil and roots in that one patch, and throws off the balance, much like accidentally spilling fertilizer in one spot when applying it to your lawn.

 WHAT TO DO